 Melissa Weinberger was born and raised in Los Angeles, California.
 She obtained her BA from American University in Washington, DC where she double majored in International Relations and Spanish/Latin American Studies.
-After college, Melissa returned to Los Angeles and attended Loyola Law School.
+After college, Melissa returned to Los Angeles and attended Loyola Law School where she earned her JD.
 She subsequently joined the Law Offices of Mark J. Werksman, a boutique criminal defense firm, where she worked for over 9 years.
-In 2015, Melissa co-founded Touchton & Weinberger LLP with her colleague (and dear friend) Amanda Touchton.
-Upon Amanda’s retirement in 2022, Melissa opened the Law Offices of Melissa A. Weinberger.
+In 2015, Melissa co-founded Touchton & Weinberger LLP with her colleague Amanda Touchton.
+Upon Amanda’s stepping away from the practice of law in 2022, Melissa opened the Law Offices of Melissa A. Weinberger.

 BAR ADMISSIONS